-Ranking questions are sometimes also referred to as sorting and ladder questions.
+Ranking questions are sometimes called sorting or ladder questions.

-Ranking questions can also be viewed as a type of group umbrella question, where multiple items are compared under a unified framework to evaluate preferences or priorities.
+They can also be treated as a type of group umbrella question, where several items are compared under one framework to gauge preferences or priorities.

 What is the difference between a rating and a ranking?

 A ranking is a comparison based on placement.
-For example, if we are talking about the top 50 movies in IMDb,
+For the top 50 movies on IMDb, the ranking comes from IMDb user votes and reflects popularity.

 What are some good ranking question examples?

-you have 3 options.
-Option 1 is Elon Musk, Option 2 is Steve Jobs and Option 3 is Abraham Lincoln.
+Suppose your survey has a question that ranks results by birth date in ascending order.
+Say you have three options: Option 1 is Elon Musk, Option 2 is Steve Jobs, and Option 3 is Abraham Lincoln.

 This is what the question looks like.

-To rank the options you have to place the mouse cursor over the option, you will get a sizer pointer.
+To rank the options, hover the mouse cursor over an option and you will get a sizer pointer.

-Now you can drag and drop the options and place them in the right order.
-You will see the below result after
+Now drag and drop the options into the right order.
+After you drag and drop, you will see the result below.

 How is the ranking calculated?

-Let us say for a ranking question with 5 answers, the below weights are assigned.
+For a ranking question with five answers, the weights below are assigned.

 The average ranking is calculated as follows, where: